yk-szk/tablify/README.md

 # tablify
-Turn a tablar data into a table element.
+Turn a tabular data into a table element.

 ## Development